hpi-bp1819-naumann/shift-detector/docs/source/checks/dq_metrics.rst

 100% difference is recommended.

 The 9 threshold parameters for numerical metrics are accessable through their name *'metric_name'_threshold*, the threshold parameter for the categorical columns is called *categorical_threshold*.
+As explained above, the parameter *check_text_metadata* expects a boolean value.
+If it is set to True, the check also uses text metadata as input columns.

 Example
 ::